-

 About ICBR 2025

-The Business Research Unit (BRU) of University of Moratuwa proudly organizes the 8th International Conference on Business Research on December 2025 at University of Moratuwa.
+The Business Research Unit (BRU) of the University of Moratuwa proudly organizes the 8th International Conference on Business Research on the 8th of December 2025 at the University of Moratuwa.

 Chief Guest